utinajero/ansible_reposado/README.md

 Trying to automate installation of reposado.
 Tested on CentOS 6.5 x86_64, Ubuntu 12.04 LTS x86_64.

-*The playbook.yml has hosts set to reposado make sure to change it to want you would like.
+The playbook.yml has hosts set to reposado make sure to change it to something you would like.
-*I need to test Ubuntu a bit more, but I believe it works.
+I need to test Ubuntu a bit more, but I believe it works.

 Use on macine running ansibale
 ```